ChondroFiller: A Collagen Gel Injection for Joint Wear

 Frequently Asked Questions

-• It is a simple, non-surgical injection — no operation or surgical recovery — usually completed in a single appointment.
-It supports the joint rather than repairing a defect surgically.
+• The ChondroFiller injection is a simple, non-surgical outpatient procedure — no incision, no general anaesthetic, and no prolonged surgical recovery — usually completed in a single appointment.
+It supports the joint rather than repairing a defect surgically, and is suited to accessible lesions and smaller areas of wear.

 Where to go from here